-- 1.5 The Invercive Local Development Plan: Proposed Plan accords with the approved Clydeplan Strategic Development Plan (July 2017), and has been prepared by Invercive Council under The Planning etc. (Scotland) Act 2006.
-The Plan sets out strategies, policies and proposals for the protection, future development and use of land in Invercive.
-The present stage in the Local Development Plan process is the Proposed Plan, which presents Invercive Council's settled view of how the development of land and buildings within Invercive should be managed.
-Other organisations and members of the public will be consulted and invited to comment on the Proposed Plan. - 1.6 'Land Use Plans', including Local Development Plans, are required to have their impact on European Sites assessed by Part IVA (regulations 85A 85E) of The Conservation (Natural Habitats, &c.)
+- 1.6 'Land Use Plans', including Local Development Plans, are required to have their impact on European Sites assessed by Part IVA (regulations 85A 85E) of The Conservation (Natural Habitats, &c.)
 Regulations 1994 as amended.
-The Plan therefore, is required to be subject to a Habitats Regulations Appraisal. - 1.7 The Appraisal will be carried out with regard to: - The Conservation (Natural Habitats, &c.)
-Regulations 1994 (as amended); - Planning Circular 1:2009, Development Planning Appendix 1: The Habitats Regulations; - Habitats Regulations Appraisal of Plans, Guidance for Plan-Making Bodies in Scotland, version 2; - Habitats Regulations Appraisal Advice Sheet 1: Aligning Development Planning procedures with Habitats Regulation Appraisal (HRA) requirements; and - Habitats Regulations Appraisal Advice Sheet 2: Screening General Policies and Applying Simple Mitigation Measures. - 1.8 The staged appraisal process suggested in the Habitats Regulations Appraisal Guidance will be used in the report.
-Stage 1 of the Guidance advises on whether the plan is one that should be checked for its effects on European sites.
-Stages 2 to 4 provide the evidence base for the appraisal and suggest early, but discretionary, discussions with Scottish Natural Heritage about the method and scope of the appraisal.
+The Plan was therefore subject to a Habitats Regulations Appraisal. - 1.7 The Appraisal was carried out with regard to: - The Conservation (Natural Habitats, &c.)
+Regulations 1994 (as amended); - Planning Circular 1:2009, Development Planning Appendix 1: The Habitats Regulations; - Habitats Regulations Appraisal of Plans, Guidance for Plan-Making Bodies in Scotland, version 2; - Habitats Regulations Appraisal Advice Sheet 1: Aligning Development Planning procedures with Habitats Regulation Appraisal (HRA) requirements; and - Habitats Regulations Appraisal Advice Sheet 2: Screening General Policies and Applying Simple Mitigation Measures. - 1.8 The appraisal of the Plan followed the 13 stage process set out in the Habitats Regulations Appraisal Guidance.
+Stage 1 advises on whether the plan is one that should be checked for its effects on European sites.
+Stages 2 to 4 provide the evidence base for the appraisal and included discussions with Scottish Natural Heritage about the method and scope of the appraisal.
 Stages 5 7 systematically 'screen' all aspects of the plan to identify whether, and if so which, aspects of the plan should be subject to further appraisal because they would be likely to have a significant effect on the European sites, taking account of mitigation measures that can be incorporated into the plan as part of the appraisal process.
 Stages 8 and 9 are the 'Appropriate Assessment', if required, and help to identify mitigation measures and procedures to ascertain that the Plan would not adversely affect the integrity of the European sites.
-Stages 10 13 deal with consultation on the draft appraisal record; how to take account of changes to the Plan; and how to finalise the appraisal process and record. - 1.9 This Habitats Regulations Appraisal Record is being published in conjunction with the Local Development Plan: Proposed Plan and the
+Stages 10 13 deal with consultation on the draft appraisal record; how to take account of changes to the Plan; and how to finalise the appraisal process and record. - 1.9 Interim Habitats Regulations Appraisal Records were published for consultation alongside the LDP: Main Issues Report (2017) and the